-The image of three-wheel transports running in the Southeast Asian streets is a popular thing that tourists usually come across when traveling in Southeast Asian countries.
-This transport is Tuk Tuk, the iconic image of many Southeast countries that you should try at least once when visiting there.
+The image of three-wheel transports running on the street is a popular thing when you travel in Southeast Asian countries.
+This transport is Tuk Tuk, the iconic image of this region that you should try at least once when visiting there.

-In order to help you have more information about this vehicle and good preparation for catching a Tuk Tuk when traveling to Southeast Asia, Travel Sense Asia will share with you about the Tuk Tuk.
+In order to help you have more information and good preparation for catching a Tuk Tuk when traveling to Southeast Asia, Travel Sense Asia will share with you about this vehicle.

 Tuk Tuk: the auto-rickshaw in Southeast Asia

-It is said that this vehicle derives from a Japanese company importing firstly in Thailand; however; when importing in other Southeast Asian nations, it has changed in structure and design and the “Tuk Tuk” is named after the sound “Tuk…Tuk…” of the engine in its operation.
+It is said that this vehicle derives from a Japanese company importing firstly in Thailand.
+However when importing in other Southeast Asian nations, it has changed in structure and design.
+The “Tuk Tuk” is named after the sound of the engine in its operation.

-Tuk Tuk is quite similar to the rickshaw in the appearance but is used as a taxi.
-This vehicle can carry about 4- 6 passengers in its cabin and often does not glass doors in two sides of the cabin.
-Despite the lack of glass doors, it is the unique point that attracts the curiosity of travelers to experience grazing cool wind and sightseeing vividly the streets in the whole trip.
+This vehicle is quite similar to the rickshaw in the appearance but is used as a taxi.
+It can carry about 4- 6 passengers in cabin and often does not glass doors in two sides of the cabin.
+Despite the lack of glass doors, it still attracts the curiosity of travelers to experience grazing cool wind and sightseeing vividly the streets in the whole trip.

 Photo by Chris Arthur-Collins on Unsplash